trevormorgan/git-katas/pre-push/README.md

 Git hooks allows us to add functionality to Git by injected scripts in the control flow of Git.

-In this case, we want to stop users from pushing to the `master` branch.
+In this case, we want to stop users from pushing to the `main` branch.

 You can look in the `.git/hooks/` folder to see what hooks are available.